MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/plan/plan-your-wsus-deployment.md

 For example, the main office might require English and French language updates, but one branch office requires English, French, and German language updates, and another branch office requires English and Spanish language updates.
 In this situation, you would configure the root WSUS server to download updates in English, French, German, and Spanish.
 You would then configure the first branch office WSUS server to download updates in English, French, and German only, and configure the second branch office to download updates in English and Spanish only.

-The **Choose Languages** page of the WSUS Configuration Wizard allows you to get updates from all languages or from a subset of languages. selecting a subset of languages saves disk space, but it is IMPORTANT to choose all the languages that are needed by all the downstream servers and client computers of a WSUS server.
+The **Choose Languages** page of the WSUS Configuration Wizard allows you to get updates from all languages or from a subset of languages. selecting a subset of languages saves disk space, but it's IMPORTANT to choose all the languages that are needed by all the downstream servers and client computers of a WSUS server.

-Following are some IMPORTANT notes about the update language that you should keep in mind before configure this option:
+Following are some IMPORTANT notes about the update language that you should keep in mind before configuring this option:

 - Always include English in addition to any other languages that are required throughout your organization.
 All updates are based on English language packs.
-- Downstream servers and client computers will not receive all the updates they need if you have not selected all the necessary languages for the upstream server.
+- Downstream servers and client computers won't receive all the updates they need if you haven't selected all the necessary languages for the upstream server.
 Make sure you select all the languages that will be needed by all the client computers that are associated with all the downstream servers.
 - You should generally download updates in all languages on the root WSUS server that synchronizes to Microsoft Update.
 This selection guarantees that all downstream servers and client computers will receive updates in the languages that they require.

-If you are storing updates locally, and you have set up a WSUS server to download updates in a limited number of languages, you may notice that there are updates in languages other than the ones you specified.
+If you're storing updates locally, and you have set up a WSUS server to download updates in a limited number of languages, you may notice that there are updates in languages other than the ones you specified.
 Many update files are bundles of several different languages, which include at least one of the languages specified on the server.

 **Upstream servers**